 Head injuries are trauma to the brain, scalp, or skull.
 They are dangerous and can lead to disability, mental impairment or death.
 The severity of a head injury can range from a small bump on the head to a serious injury that damages the brain.

 Open head injuries occur when something penetrates the skull and brain, while closed head injuries occur when something hits the head.
 Examples of head injuries include Concussion, Skull Fracture and Scalp Wound.

 Head injuries can range widely in severity and repercussions.
 If you suspect a serious head injury, visit us at SignatureCare Emergency Center.
 Our ER doctors are board-certified and available 24 hours a day.

 Our facilities are equipped to handle all head traumas or injuries.
-Schedule an appointment with us today.

 Causes of Head Injuries